Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 bool empty?
 ```

-Mutable implementation that uses ruby array as a backing store:
+Here is mutable implementation that uses a Ruby array as a backing store:

 {% codeblock lang:ruby %}
 class MutableStack